 The objective of the tests is to ensure reliability and quality of the network systems and the provision of suitable alarms and monitoring systems to detect abnormal incidents, including provision of such monitoring system at suitable locations.
-The list of controls, alarms and parameters/incidents to be monitored should be, as a minimum, as listed in Section comply with requirements specified at 7.3.4 and should be verified during onboard survey.
+The list of controls, alarms and parameters/incidents to be monitored should be, as a minimum, as listed in Section 7.3.4 and should be verified during onboard survey.